John Glenn Biography

 In 1978, he became the chief author of the Nuclear Non-Proliferation Act.
 This was one of the major bills to be passed against nuclear weapons during his tenure in the Senate.

-In 1980, he won the re-election into the U.S Senate, in what turned out to be a landslide victory.
+In 1980, he won re-election to the U.S. Senate, in what turned out to be a landslide victory.
 He defeated the Republican candidate, Jim Betts by a margin of over 40 percent of votes.

 In April 1983, he stood in the race for the presidential candidacy and ran as a centrist, but later on in March the following year, he quit the race because of the poor showings in the early primary elections.

-In 1986, he was re-elected into the Senate.
+In 1986, he was re-elected to the Senate.
 He was also appointed as the Chairman of the Governmental Affairs Committee, a position he held until 1995.
-During his term at the office, he made efforts to ensure safety precautions are taken at nuclear weapon facilities.
+During his term in office, he made efforts to ensure safety precautions were taken at nuclear weapon facilities.

-In 1991, he travelled to Kuwait, where he led the congressional delegation, after the Persian Gulf War.
-This resulted in the documentation of a legislation that allowed benefits to war veterans.
+In 1991, he traveled to Kuwait, where he led the congressional delegation, after the Persian Gulf War.
+This resulted in the documentation of legislation that allowed benefits to war veterans.

 On October 29, 1998, while he was still holding the office of the Senate, he boarded the ‘Discovery’ space shuttle and ventured for a nine-day mission, thus becoming the oldest man to fly in space.
 He was 77 years old.